lisa-lumos/Snowflake/04-databases-tables-views.md

 - `system$clustering_information()` (including clustering depth)

 ### Cluster Keys & Clustered Tables
-A clustering key for a table is some columns (or expressions) that are used to co-locate the data in the same micro-partitions.
+A clustering key for a table is some columns/expressions that are used to co-locate the data in the same micro-partitions.
 Useful for large tables who do not have ideal ordering.
 Queries benefit from clustering when the queries filter/sort on the clustering key.

 Enable clustering on a table/materialized view by specifying a clustering key for it.
 Snowflake then will automatically maintain it being clustered (by reclustering), which consumes serverless compute credits and storage costs (especially for time travel and fail-safe).